Wirecloud/agile-dashboards/jira-filter-conditions/README.md

 Jira filter conditions widget
 ======================

-The Jira filter conditions widget is a WireCloud widget that provides ...
+The Jira filter conditions widget is a WireCloud widget that provides the ability to filter the issues harvested with the Jira harvester operator.

 Build
 -----